YatiDole/docker-to-learn/wordpress_docker/readme.md

-# Demonstration of creating a shell script to launch
+# Demonstration of creating a shell script to launch wordpress

 Launch a MySQL container: